weaveworks-experiments/flux-classic/README.md

 servies will use HTTP).

 The selection `<name>` is simply a handle so you can undo the selection later.
-The `<address spec>` tells Amber how to connect to an enrolled instance.
+The `<address spec>` tells Ambergreen how to connect to an enrolled instance.
 It is either

  * `--mapped <port>`, which means use the host's IP address, along with the host port that is mapped to the given container port; or,